Greg Porter (game designer)

 Greg Porter is an American game designer who has worked primarily on role-playing games.

 Career

-Greg Porter's Blacksburg Tactical Research Center was one of a few game companies active in Blacksburg, Virginia in the 1980s and 1990s.
+Greg Porter ran Blacksburg Tactical Research Center as one of a few game companies active in Blacksburg, Virginia in the 1980s and 1990s.
 Porter initially came to attention for designing TimeLords and Macho Women with Guns RPGs in the late 1980s; he then put his energy into two successive generic RPG systems, CORPS and EABA.

 Porter subsequently wrote articles for Hogshead Publishing's Inter*action magazine.
-He also did work for Imperium Games, writing about equipment and vehicles for the fourth edition of Traveller.
-After meeting Ron Edwards and other members of The Forge in 2002, Porter became increasingly involved in the indie role-playing game movement.
+He also did work for Imperium Games, including contributing equipment and vehicles for the fourth edition of Traveller.
+Porter got more involved in the indie role-playing game movement after he met Ron Edwards and other members of The Forge in 2002.